Marc Lépine: Adolescence

 After the divorce became final in 1976, the Lépine children, then aged 12 and 9, returned to live with their mother, who had been promoted to director of nursing at a Montreal hospital.
 In 1977 the family moved to a house purchased in the middle-class Montreal suburb of Pierrefonds.
 Gamil attended junior high and high school, where he was described as a quiet student who obtained average to above average marks.
 He developed a close friendship with another boy, but he did not fit in with other students.
-Taunted as an Arab because of his name, at the age of 14 he legally changed it to "Marc Lépine", citing his hatred of his father as the reason for taking his mother's surname.
+Taunted as an Arab because of his name, as a teenager he legally changed it to "Marc Lépine", citing his hatred of his father as the reason for taking his mother's surname.
+(Note: Although he began the process at 14, his name was not legally changed until after January 9, 1981.)
 Lépine was uncommunicative and showed little emotion.
 He suffered from low self-esteem, exacerbated by his chronic acne.
 Family relations remained difficult as his younger sister Nadia publicly humiliated him about his acne and his lack of girlfriends.
 Lépine fantasized about her death, and on one occasion made a mock grave for her.
 He was overjoyed when in 1981 she was placed in a group home because of her delinquent behaviour and drug abuse.

 Seeking a good male role model for Lépine, his mother arranged for a Big Brother.
 For two years, the experience proved positive as Lépine, often with his best friend, enjoyed the time with photography and moto-cross motorcycles.
 However, in 1979, the meetings ceased abruptly when the Big Brother was detained on suspicion of molesting young boys.
 Both Lépine and his Big Brother denied that any molestation had occurred.

 Lépine owned an air rifle as a teenager, which he used to shoot pigeons near his home with his friend.
 They also enjoyed designing and building electronic gadgets.
 Lépine developed an interest in World War II and an admiration of Adolf Hitler, and enjoyed action and horror movies.
 He also took considerable responsibility at home, including cleaning and doing repairs while his mother worked.

 Lépine applied to join the Canadian Forces as an officer cadet in September 1981 at the age of 17, but was rejected during the interview process.
 He later told his friend it was because of difficulties accepting authority.
 In his 1989 suicide letter, he noted that he had been found to be "anti-social".
 An official statement from the military after the massacre stated that Lépine had been "interviewed, assessed and determined to be unsuitable".